codemagic-ci-cd/codemagic-docs/content/rest-api/artifacts.md

 | ----------- | --------- | ---------------------------------------- |
 | `expiresAt` | `integer` | Optional.
 URL expiration UNIX timestamp. |

-The response contains the public artifact download URL under `url` key.
+The response contains the public artifact download URL under the `url` key.

 This URL can be shared with trusted people who don't have a Codemagic account to download artifacts directly.